 What is a Cost Sheet?

-1. Direct Costs: Direct materials, labor, and expenses.
+- Direct Costs: Direct materials, labour, and direct expenses.

-2. Indirect Costs: Factory overheads, administrative costs, and selling expenses.
+- Indirect Costs: Factory overheads, administrative costs, and selling and distribution expenses.

 A cost sheet is essential for budgeting, pricing, and decision-making in businesses.